wliang463/wliang463.github.io/index.md

 ### Photometric Analysis of Mars Rover Image Data

 Some minerals (for example diamond vs rust) are more/less bright than other minerals when you shine a light on it.
 As part of a NASA collaborative effort, I analyzed how the martian surface reflected different amounts of light using images of the surface taken at different times in day (for example 9am vs 5pm).
-With this, we are able to determine the physical properties of the surface,and constrain what minerals are present.
+With this, we are able to determine the physical properties of the surface,and constrain what minerals are present on the martian surface.

 <p align="center">
   <img src="/images/mars_surface.jpg" style="width: 49%" />